 Forget ‘Sleep When the Baby Sleeps’: Here’s What Actually Works

 - Get help from friends and family.
 In the early weeks after birth, solicit all the help you can.
-If other people are making dinner and mowing the lawn and folding clothes, you don’t have to – and that might actually leave you more time to really rest.
+If other people are making dinner and mowing the lawn and folding clothes, you don’t have to!
+This might actually leave you more time to really rest.

-- Get your partner or a close family member to care for the baby sometimes.
+- Get your partner, friend, or a close family member to care for the baby.
 Now, this might be anecdotal, but in my experience, the only way I ever managed to sleep during the day was when I knew someone else was taking care of the baby.
-I knew that the baby might wake and cry, but that wouldn’t be my problem to deal with at that moment….and somehow, knowing that always helped me to relax and fall asleep instantly, and sleep for a pretty long time!
-Same goes for the night shift – maybe ask your partner to take a night and get up with the baby so that you can get some uninterrupted sleep.
+I knew that the baby might wake and cry, but that I was covered and free to rest at that very moment.
+Somehow, knowing this always helped me to relax and fall asleep instantly, and sleep for a pretty long time!
+Partners helped make the baby, so they can certainly help care for the baby!
+Same goes for the night shift.
+Come up with a shared parenting plan and/or ask for help.
+Finding what works so everyone can thrive is crucial to health and happiness!

 - Cultivate good sleep hygiene.
 You may not be able to drift off at a moment’s notice, but cultivating good sleep hygiene will help ensure that when the opportunity arises, you’re able to fall asleep.
 Try limiting (or cutting out) caffeine, turning off all screens 30 minutes before bedtime, practicing deep breathing, etc.